HL-SCI AdministratorsLesley D Mara

 In Connecticut, the health and life sciences represent an area of strategic growth supported by significant public and private investment.

 Approximately 200,000 people in the state work in health and life science industries, with another 11,000 additional jobs expected in the next eight years.

-- Enables students to earn college credits for work skills and on-the-job learning, helping to reduce time to completion.
+As mentioned above, prior learning assessments allow students to earn college credits for work skills and on-the-job learning, thereby improving retention rates and accelerating time to program completion.

 - Recruitment and Placement Services